 - Cancellation Policy

-The Clinical Epidemiology Fundamentals short course was previously known as Introduction to Clinical Epidemiology short course is a stand-alone course that differs from the other short courses offered by the Sydney School of Public Health.
+The Clinical Epidemiology Fundamentals short course was previously known as Introduction to Clinical Epidemiology and is a stand-alone course that differs from the other short courses offered by the Sydney School of Public Health.

 It DOES NOT provide credit towards future enrolment in Masters, Graduate Diploma or Graduate Certificate (Clinical Epidemiology) degrees.